pub-calculator-io/prime-factorization-calculator/readme.md

-# Prime Factorization Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Prime Factorization Calculator Widget for WordPress

 The prime factorization calculator finds a number's prime factors.
 The calculator demonstrates the prime factors tree and all factors of the number.